Breakdown of smooth solutions to the M\"uller-Israel-Stewart equations of relativistic viscous fluids: Setting and statement of the results

 We also notice that our techniques do not apply to the case when $\mathring{\Density}$ and $\mathring{n}$ vanish.
 The vanishing of these quantities would correspond to a vacuum interface, leading to a free-boundary problem, and currently there are no local existence and uniqueness results for the M\"uller-Israel-Stewart equations in such a case.
 In fact, only very recently the relativistic free-boundary Euler equations have been shown to be locally well-posed \cite{OliynykRelativisticLiquidBodies,DisconziIfrimTataru}; see also \cite{HadzicShkollerSpeck,JangLeFlochMasmoudi, OliynykRelativisticLiquidBodies,GinsbergRelEulerApriori,DisconziRemarksEinsteinEuler}.

-It might seem unusual to require that the pressure can be extended to a function defined for all values $(\Density, n)\in \R\times \R^+$, including negative densities.
-This is done for technical reasons.
-A crucial ingredient in our proof of breakdown of smooth solutions is the construction of an a-priori bound for the bulk viscous pressure $\Pi$.
-To keep the construction transparent, we assume that $p$ and the constitutive functions $\zeta, \tau_0$ are extendable to the domain $(\Density,n)\in \R\times\R^+$.
-As an example, we consider the ideal gas equation of state (see \cite{RezzollaZanottiBookRelHydro})
+Neither do we address the case when $n$ vanishes identically (see Remark \ref{R:n_zero_case}).